 - Zones for Warfarin (Coumadin) blood thinner self-care management

 Definition: Resources that pertain to payment models, billing codes, and government policy related to reimbursement.
-Sub folders will include literature, resources, and tools.
-Resources for reimbursement include presentations, examples of forms, and summary documents.
+Tools for reimbursement include presentations, examples of forms, and summary documents.

 Examples: presentation on the Medicare Access and Chip Reauthorization Act of 2015; examples of forms used for Chronic Care Management billing codes.

 Definition: Resources that pertain to adults 60 years of age and older.
-Sub folders will include case studies, literature, PDSAs, resources, and tools.
-Resources will not include information that pertains to other folders, but rather to help seniors with aging in place, move to higher living, and obtain services that pertain specifically to aging.
+Sub folders include resources and tools.
+Resources help seniors with aging in place, move to higher living, and obtain services that pertain specifically to aging.

 Examples: silver sneakers resources, literature on treating persistent pain in older adults, geriatric care management information